loveandpwns/Event-Sim/README.md

 ### Important Notes

 - Bonds increase pairing probability.
-Nothing is guranteed.
+Nothing is guaranteed.
 - Bonds currently only work in two player pairings.
 - If a bonded partner dies or gets different continuity flags, they may not pair.
 - Bonds work independently of districts.